mobilecoinofficial/full-service/docs/accounts/balance/README.md

 ---
 description: >-
-  The balance per token present on the account
+  The balance for a token, separated by status
 ---

 # Balance